ghostserverd/mediaserver-docker/README.md

 BASE_DIR=/some/directory/media_server
 ```

-Note that there is a base directory that holds both `media` and `downloads`
+Note that there is a base volume mount that holds both `media` and `downloads`

 ```sh
 /some/directory/media_server
 ```

-Configuring a base directory with `downloads` and `media` present allows `filebot` to take advantage of `hardlinks` when renaming and moving files.
-Hardlinks are much quicker than actually copying the file, but they require that the source and destination be on the same device which is what the base directory accomplishes.
+Configuring a single mount that contains both `downloads` and `media` allows `filebot` to take advantage of `hardlinks` when renaming and moving files.
+Hardlinks are much quicker than actually copying the file, but they require that the source and destination be on the same volume in order to work.

 | variable     | description                                                                                                                                                                                                                                                                        |
 | ------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |